-Figure 10.13 Example of inserting a record that causes the 2-3 tree root to split. (a) The value 19 is added to the 2-3 tree of Figure 10.9.
+Figure 10.14 Example of inserting a record that causes the 2-3 tree root to split. (a) The value 19 is added to the 2-3 tree of Figure 10.9.
 This causes the node containing 20 and 21 to split, promoting 20. (b) This in turn causes the internal node containing 23 and 30 to split, promoting 23. (c) Finally, the root node splits, promoting 23 to become the left record in the new root.
 The result is that the tree becomes one level higher.

-postponed until the next section, where it can be generalized for a particular variant of the B-tree.
+merged together.
+The delete operation for the 2-3 tree is excessively complex and will not be described further.
+Instead, a complete discussion of deletion will be postponed until the next section, where it can be generalized for a particular variant of the B-tree.